nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - **Alternative 2:** Individual command knows how to undo/redo by itself.
-  - Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+  - Pros: Will use less memory (e.g. for `delete`, just save the student being deleted).
-  - Cons: We must ensure that the implementation of each individual command are correct.
+  - Cons: We must ensure that the implementation of each individual command is correct.

 ##### Aspect: Data structure to support the undo/redo commands